irrienberith/s10-3c-keyboard-on-freebsd/README.md

 on openSUSE,`# zypper in gcc`

 ### 2. Use these code
-use your text editor to open a file from `/home/yourusername`:
+use your text editor to open a file:

 on FreeBSD,`% ee keyboard.c`
 and paste the code to the editor:
       #include<unistd.h>
       #include<machine/cpufunc.h> //putb()
       #include<sys/cdefs.h>